Ericsson Mobility Report: Global 5G growth continues - India leading the way

 5G subscriptions are rising in every region worldwide and forecast to reach 1.5 billion by the end of 2023.
 Global mobile network data traffic continues to grow with the monthly global average usage per smartphone expected to exceed 20 GB by the end of 2023.

-Worldwide, around 240 communications service providers (CSPs) have launched commercial 5G services and about 35 have deployed or launched 5G standalone (SA).
+Worldwide, around 240 CSPs have launched commercial 5G services and about 35 have deployed or launched 5G standalone (SA).
 The most common 5G services launched by service providers for consumers are enhanced mobile broadband (eMBB), Fixed Wireless Access (FWA), gaming and some AR/VR-based services, such as training and education.

 The report also reveals that 5G continues to drive innovation in mobile service packaging.
 Among CSPs, it is increasingly common to offer bundles with various popular entertainment services included such as television, music streaming or cloud gaming platforms.
 About 58 percent of 5G service providers currently do this in various forms.